 Health Benefits of Pistachios

 The pistachio vera tree seeds are healthy and tasty.
-These nuts are rich in healthy fats, protein, antioxidants, and fiber.
-The kernel of pistachio tree seeds or nuts has different colors ranging from yellow to varying shades of green.
+These nuts are rich in healthy fats, protein, antioxidants, and fibre.
+The kernel of pistachio tree seeds or nuts has different colours ranging from yellow to varying shades of green.
 You have to crack the hard shell first to get the seeds.

 Pistachios nuts have been in use since 7000 BC, and today people use them in dishes such as desserts and ice cream.